ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Terminal definition types
 -------------------------

 There are two types of terminal definitions in VIRTEL.
-The definitions in which the RELAY zone is filled in, and those in which it is not.
+The definitions in which the RELAY area is filled in, and those in which it is not.

-In the rest of this chapter, the *RELAY terminal* terms will refer to a definition in which the RELAY zone is filled in, the terms of *terminal without RELAY* or *LOCAL terminal* will refer to the definitions in which the RELAY zone is not filled in.
+In the rest of this chapter, the *RELAY terminal* terms will refer to a definition in which the RELAY area is filled in, the terms of *terminal without RELAY* or *LOCAL terminal* will refer to the definitions in which the RELAY area is not filled in.

 .. note::
-    There are 2 type of terminals so-called **RELAY** termainals or **LOCAL** terminals.
+    There are 2 type of terminals so-called **RELAY** terminals or **LOCAL** terminals.

 Regardless of the type of terminals concerned (RELAY or LOCAL), they can be defined as **FIXED** entries or as **POOL** entries.

-    - A **FIXED** entry is a définition which can only be used by one specific terminal.
+    - A **FIXED** entry is a definition which can only be used by one specific terminal.
     - A **PHYSICAL POOL** is a generic definition which can be shared by several different 3270 terminals.
 The definition of a Physical Pool is indicated bye the presence of a ? character in the first position of the terminal name.
 This type of definition is **exclusively reserved** for already existing 3270 VTAM terminals.
     - A **LOGICAL POOL** is a reserved wich is used NOT for connnecting a terminal to VIRTEL, but for connection to a VTAM application.
 This definition, allows the same physical terminal, for example a client web browser, to be presented to application with differents relays depending on the context.